© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 A medieval manorial complex comprising a twin moated site, fishpond and associated earthworks 750m west of St Mary's Church is a scheduled monument protected by Historic England under reference 1011310.
 View the official record →

-The medieval manorial complex west of St Mary's Church in Buckinghamshire is a scheduled ancient monument comprising a twin moated site with associated fishpond and earthworks dating to the medieval period.
+This medieval manorial complex is a scheduled ancient monument located approximately 750 metres west of St Mary's Church in Buckinghamshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011310.

 A medieval manorial complex comprising a twin moated site, fishpond and associated earthworks 750m west of St Mary's Church is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011310.